Soil Organic Matter

 - Increases soil buffer capacity (resistance to changes in pH)

 - Improves soil biodiversity

-The chemical composition of the humus varies depending on the different types of organisms and plant residues from which it was formed.
+Therefore, the chemical composition of the humus varies depending on the different types of organisms and plant residues from which it was formed.

-The same factors that affect the activity of microorganisms in soil also affect the decomposition of soil organic matter and formation of humus:
+Furthermore, the same factors that affect the activity of microorganisms in soil also affect the decomposition of soil organic matter and formation of humus: